opendr-eu/opendr/docs/reference/nanodet.md

     parser.add_argument("--device", help="Device to use (cpu, cuda)", type=str, default="cuda", choices=["cuda", "cpu"])
     parser.add_argument("--model", help="Model that config file will be used", type=str, default='m')
     parser.add_argument("--optimization", help="Optimization framework to be used", type=str, default='onnx', choices=['jit', 'onnx'])
-    parser.add_argument("--path", help="Path to the dummy image that will be used for optimization and inference", type=str) args = parser.parse_args()
+    parser.add_argument("--path", help="Path to the dummy image that will be used for optimization and inference", type=str, default="./predefined_examples/000000000036.jpg")
+    args = parser.parse_args()

     nanodet = NanodetLearner(model_to_use=args.model, device=args.device)